-Consent banner FAQ
+Consent banner – solutions to common problems and FAQ

 No, because it doesn’t have to.
 WP Full Picture simply loads tracking tools according to visitor’s privacy choices.